Optical colonoscopy (left) and virtual (right) views of colonic diverticula

 - Record: 3D electronic model

-Adenomatous polyp (left) with translucent pattern (right)
+Adenomatous polyp (left)

 1. Clear Liquid Diet starting 24 hours prior to the CT scan starting the morning before the study.
 Clear soups are permitted.
 (If you are lactose intolerant, avoid milk products).